spindlebink/pink/dev/text.md

 			* Doing so should be telegraphed from the font cache
 				* Ideally with a configurable, rotating set of cache textures which can be written to and swapped out on demand

+## Approach take 2

+* Make code pages/font caching manual using a `Code_Page` (or similar) type
+* We cache glyphs in the code page from any font, then to draw text, we pass the *code page* to the canvas text function rather than the font

 ## Prior Art

 * [FontStash](https://github.com/memononen/fontstash)